recard-app/recard-card-manager/implementation_specs/DATA_STRUCTURE_AND_RELATIONSHIPS.md

 4. **credit_cards_credits**: All credit objects
 5. **credit_cards_multipliers**: All multiplier objects

-Cards store arrays of ID pointers to components, while components store `ReferenceCardId` to link back to cards.
-This enables flexible versioning, shared components, and efficient queries through composite indexes.
+Components store `ReferenceCardId` to link to card families, while cards **do not** store pointer arrays.
+This design enables:
+- Simple component management (no pointer array maintenance)
+- Flexible versioning with date-based component association
+- Efficient queries through composite indexes on `(ReferenceCardId, EffectiveFrom)` and `(ReferenceCardId, EffectiveTo)`
+- Sentinel value "9999-12-31" for ongoing dates, enabling better firestore indexing and sorting

-The Card Manager dashboard will need to manage these collections, handle version creation/activation, and maintain referential integrity between cards and components.
+The Card Manager dashboard will need to manage these collections, handle version creation/activation, and query components by ReferenceCardId with date overlap logic.